commandiron/mgs_app/README.md

 </p>

 <p align="center">
-MgsApp is a Metal Gear Solid fan app written in Dart using Flutter Framework with self-written RestApi <a href="https://github.com/commandiron/mgs-server/">Mgs Server </a> written in Kotlin using Ktor.
+MgsApp is a Metal Gear Solid fan app written in Dart using Flutter Framework with self-written RestApi <a href="https://github.com/commandiron/mgs-server/">Mgs Server </a>
 </p>
 </br>